variant-inc/lazy-helm-charts/charts/variant-api/README.md

 See [Application Configuration](#application-configuration) to override these assumptions if necessary.

-1. Runs on port 9000
+1. Your API, health check endpoint, and metrics endpoint all run on the same server at port 9000
-1. Runs without any required arguments (i.e can be executed as `docker run [image]`)
+1. Your container executes without any required arguments (i.e can be executed as `docker run [image]`)
-1. There are no required envrionment variables
+1. There are no required envrionment variables for your API to function

 ### Release name

+- Provide the `name` [argument](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release#name) argument in the `helm_release` resource
-According to the [Workload Naming Conventions](https://drivevariant.atlassian.net/wiki/spaces/CLOUD/pages/1665859671/Recommended+Conventions#Workload-Naming-Conventions), this name must end with `-api` such as `schedule-adherence-api` or `driver-api`.
+- According to the [Workload Naming Conventions](https://drivevariant.atlassian.net/wiki/spaces/CLOUD/pages/1665859671/Recommended+Conventions#Workload-Naming-Conventions), this name must end with `-api` such as `schedule-adherence-api` or `driver-api`

-How to set release name
-- Terraform
-  - `name` [argument](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release#name) argument in the `helm_release` resource
-- Helm CLI
-  - helm install [RELEASE_NAME] [CHART] [flags]
-  - helm upgrade [RELEASE_NAME] [CHART] [flags]

-This will be used as the base [object name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/) that will be assigned to all Kubernetes objects created by this chart.
+- This will be used as the base [object name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/) that will be assigned to all Kubernetes objects created by this chart

 ### Minimum required input table